msavin/SteveJobs/README.md

 ## The simple jobs queue that just works.

 **IN DEVELOPMENT.** Steve Jobs makes it really easy to run scheduled tasks.
-It's designed to work with fibers, and works by setting a MongoDB collection and using `Meteor.setTimeout`.
+It's designed to work naturally with Meteor by storing data with MongoDB and using the fibers-based `Meteor.setTimeout` function to check for pending jobs.

 ## How to Use